KBoleman/skills-github-pages/_posts/2025-07-16-AWSProjectBlog1.md

 ### Takeaways
 - Session Manager _requires_ an IAM instance profile to connect with an instance
 - Without a Key Pair, instance require a private subnet to be connected to using Sessions Manager
+- Projects go a whole lot smoother when you dedicate time to focus on them exclusive
 -----

 ## Load Balancing (ALB)